-Our Award Winner for Lightweight Design, the Renogy 5W panel stands out as the lightest and smallest of the nine panels we tested this year.
-Its panels are durable and waterproof, even though the panel itself does not come with a canvas outer layer like most folding solar panels.
-The E.Flex5 is good choice for simple charging tasks for those concerned about weight and portability.
+Our Award Winner for Lightweight Design, the Renogy 5W stands out as the lightest and smallest of the models we tested this year.
+It's durable and waterproof, even though the panel itself does not come with a canvas outer layer, like most folding solar panels.
+The E.Flex5 is an excellent choice for simple charging tasks for those concerned about weight and portability.

 Charge Interruption Recovery

 Just because it's light and portable does not mean it is ineffective!
-The E.Flex5 surprised us in this category when it was able to charge our phone faster than the Nomad 7 and the Outad in our field tests.
-In just 5 minutes, the E.Flex5 had charged our iPhone 6 from fully dead to 5%, while the Outad would not even turn on a dead iPhone during the same amount of time.
-This proved to us that the Renogy works well to charge a fairly small device in a short amount of time, as long as the conditions are optimal.
+In just five minutes, the E.Flex5 had charged our iPhone 6 from fully dead to 5%; this proved to us that the Renogy works well to charge a fairly small device in a short amount of time, as long as the conditions are optimal.
 In 30 minutes, the Renogy charged an iPhone 6 27%.
-This is only a small percentage less than the Instapark Mercury 10W was able to charge in the same amount of time.

 When set out in full sun with the task of charging a 6,000 mAh external battery, the Renogy 5W was able to charge from 0 to 9% in four hours.
-This data is pretty eye opening, especially when compared to a 21W panel, like the X-Dragon, which charged the same battery to full in three and a half hours.
+This data is pretty eye-opening, especially when compared to a larger watt panel, which charged the same battery to full in three and a half hours.
 This just shows that higher wattage panels are much more efficient hands down.

 Multiple Device Charging Speed

-Its simple design makes the E.Flex5 a durable option since there are no extra parts to break off or wear out.
-The downside is the solar cells are always exposed since the E.Flex5 does not have the same fold-up design that the other panels in the review do.
-We did not encounter any excess wear on the panel during testing, and its hard panel clipboard-like design make it surprisingly solid.
+Its simple design makes it a durable option since there are no extra parts to break off or wear out.
+The downside is the solar cells are always exposed since it does not have the same fold-up design that the other panels in the review do.
+We did not encounter any excess wear during testing, and its hard panel clipboard-like design makes it surprisingly solid.

-The panels have a coating on them that also protect them from scratches, weather, and general wear and tear, which is nice because the panel is so small and light it is easily slid into a messenger bag or a backpack for an overnight trip.
-Panels with comparable durability are the Instapark Mercury 10W and the Goal Zero Nomad 7.
-Both have cells with an extra protective layer that make it easy to wipe off and inspire confidence when leaving the panel out unattended all day.
+The panels have a coating on them that also protects them from scratches, weather, and general wear and tear, which is nice because the panel is so small and light it easily slides into a messenger bag or a backpack for an overnight trip.
 Scratches and scuff marks will inevitably appear on these panels after some time, but this award winner proved to be incredibly resilient for such a delicate-looking accessory.

 Weight & Portability

-The E.Flex5 panel is leaps and bounds ahead of all other panels in terms of weight.
-It weighs only 5.6oz, which is about 7oz lighter than the second lightest panel!
+The E.Flex5 panel is leaps and bounds ahead of all other panels regarding weight.
+It weighs only 6.1 ounces, which is about three ounces lighter than the second lightest panel!

-Its light weight design and small size make it extremely portable.
-It can slide in a backpack with books and computers with ease.
+Its lightweight design and small size make it extremely portable, and it can slide in a backpack with books and computers with ease.
 It also comes with suction cups, so that you can hang on a window easily.
-The E.Flex is also one of the easier panels to prop up, against a rock, your device, the curb, etc., which we found to be a benefit during testing.
+The E.Flex is also one of the more natural panels to prop up against a rock, your device, the curb, etc., which we found to be a benefit during testing.

 The E.Flex5 is a great affordable panel option.
-It sells online for about $30, which is definitely a budget option.
-Though it is low in price, it still functions well for such a small panel.
-For charging small devices, like phones or small batteries, the Renogy works well; It saves size and weight by sacrificing charge time with its low wattage.
+Though it is low in price, it still functions well.
+For charging small devices, like phones or small batteries, the Renogy works well; it saves size and weight by sacrificing charge time with its low wattage.